Brogandaisy/BrightonGlow/README.md

         </script>

 #### - Order History: Registered users can log in to view their order history.
+They can track the status of their order, including options such as, processing, shipped and delivered.

 The Profile view function retrieves and displays the user's profile and order history, ensuring only logged-in users can access it by using the @login_required decorator; it filters the Order model to fetch only the logged-in user's orders, excludes those with a "PENDING" status, sorts them by most recent first, and passes the data to the profile.html template for rendering.